 In Los Angeles, grand theft is a general term for serious thefts of valuable property.
-However, grand theft has a very broad definition, and it can be charged even in circumstances that don’t seem that serious.
-This leads to people serving serious prison sentences for a single, bad mistake.
+However, grand theft has a broad definition and can be charged even in circumstances that don’t seem that serious.
+This leads to people serving long prison sentences for a single, bad mistake.

-What is considered grand theft in Los Angeles?
+What Is Considered Grand Theft in Los Angeles?

 Grand theft is defined by a state law known as California Penal Code Section 487.
-The simplest definition of grand theft is that you stole anything worth more than $950.
+The simplest definition of grand theft is that you stole something worth more than $950.
 In general, if the value exceeds this amount, it counts as grand theft regardless of the circumstances.

-A motor vehicle
+- A motor vehicle

-Various agricultural products or fish/shellfish, if they are valued at $250 or more
+- Various agricultural products or fish/shellfish, if they are valued at $250 or more

+If the theft falls under the $950 limit and doesn’t meet any of the other requirements above, it will be charged as petty theft, a less serious crime.
 It’s not uncommon for a grand theft charge to be reduced to petty theft if the circumstances warrant it and you have a skilled lawyer.
-This is one of the many ways a criminal defense lawyer can help in a grand theft case, and it can save you years of incarceration.
+Getting a charge reduced is one of the many ways a grand theft attorney in Los Angeles can help in a grand theft case, and it can save you years of incarceration.